kkremitzki/debian-vagrant-images/README.md

  * `nocloud`: Mostly useful for testing the build process itself.
 Doesn't have cloud-init installed, but instead allows root login without a password.
+ * `vagrant`: Disk image to be used inside a Vagrant base Box.

 ## Documentation